metagriffin/aadict/README.rst

 exception that attributes, if not reserved for other purposes, map to the dict's items.
 For example, if a dict ``d`` has an item ``'foo'``, then a request for ``d.foo`` will return that item lookup. aadicts also have several helper methods, for example ``aadict.pick``.
-If a dict item is store by that name, then the attribute access does not
-work: you need to reference it by item lookup, i.e. ``d['pick']``.
+To fetch the value of an item that has the same name as one of the helper methods you need to reference it by item lookup, i.e. ``d['pick']``.
 The helper methods are:

 * **aadict.pick** instance method: